 The Global South will suffer the most as colonial legacies, climate change, and capitalism continue to plunge millions into hunger.

-Writing from a city under siege, a founder of the landmark Kharkiv Center for Gender Studies reflects on the importance of women’s studies after the USSR collapsed, and what it helps us understand about Putin’s war on Ukraine.
+On the importance of women’s studies after the USSR collapsed, and what it helps us understand about Putin’s war on Ukraine.